Blindness/Disability

 • Note: “Mental Deficiency” means mental retardation.
 This category pertains to individuals who depend on others for meeting personal care needs such as hygiene and for doing other routine activities which grossly exceeds age-appropriate dependence as a result of mental retardation.

-• A child is age six months or younger and the birth certificate or other evidence (e.g. hospital admission summary) shows a weight at birth below two pounds, ten ounces (1,200 grams).
+• A child who has not attained their first birthday, and the birth certificate or other medical evidence (e.g. hospital admission summary) shows a weight at birth below two pounds, ten ounces (1,200 grams) at birth.

 • HIV infection (accompanied by a medical-source statement regarding manifestations of illness).